daticahealth/cks-docs/source/sections/service-config-tutorials/ingress.md

 This project contains a set of templates that demonstrate a simple app deployment, along with a bash script that uses them to generate valid Kubernetes YAML files.

 **Step 2**
-Pick a hostname for your app.
+Pick a host name for your app.

-This hostname will be a DNS CNAME entry that points to the load balancer for your cluster's ingress-controller.
+This host name will be a DNS CNAME entry that points to the load balancer for your cluster's ingress-controller.
 For this example, we will use `example.datica-dev.com`.

 To find the load balancer address for the cluster, run the following command: